saibotsivad/fiddle-monorepo-app/README.md

 [FIDDLE] Not a real thing, just trying out some monorepo ideas.

-Have a wander about and see if it makes sense.
+Have a wander-about and see if it makes sense.